 At home, at work, and when shopping, everyone wants to focus on their health and wellness.
-But, is poor air quality getting in the way?
+But is poor indoor air quality getting in the way?
 Air that is full of debris and pollutants can be irritating at best and a serious health concern at worst.
-Thankfully, there are simple air quality solutions that your HVAC technician can recommend to you to address the air quality concerns that are specific to your home or commercial building.
+Thankfully, there are simple air quality solutions that your HVAC technician can recommend to you to address the air quality concerns that are specific to your commercial building.

 You’ve heard of clean eating, now consider clean breathing.
 Poor indoor air quality can undermine your health by allowing you to breathe in contaminants that are irritating or, depending on your health history, even dangerous.
 Particularly if you have allergies or you have respiratory conditions, you should take steps to keep these common pollutants out of your air:

 Some causes of poor indoor air quality are very straightforward.
-Your home or building may simply have been designed before modern ventilation systems were required, or before great new solutions like HRVs were invented.
-There simply may not be enough airflow through your home, especially in key areas like bathrooms and kitchens.
+Your building may simply have been designed before modern ventilation systems were required, or before great new solutions like HRVs were invented.
+There simply may not be enough airflow through the structure, especially in key areas like bathrooms and kitchens.

-Your home may also have issues which are undermining your air quality.
-Lead pipes, asbestos insulation, indoor smoking, and humidity issues which cause mold are just some problems that can lead to poor air quality regardless of how well your HVAC system cleans up your air.
-One other critical issue that can impact air quality which we can help with is clogged or dirty air ducts.
+Your building may also have issues which are undermining your air quality.
+Lead pipes, asbestos insulation, indoor smoking, and humidity issues, which cause mould are just some problems that can lead to poor air quality regardless of how well your HVAC system cleans up your air.
+One other critical issue that can impact air quality which we can help with, is clogged or dirty air ducts.
 We can get those cleaned for you.

 Ready to improve your indoor air quality (IAQ)?
 Contact our expert today!